Kaz-bits/cuevaslab-procotols/FRET/README.md

 ## FRET.spectrum file
 This script is used to generate the spectrum of all of the replicates in the FRET experiment.
-It generates three plots with a blue palette colour to identify the salt concentration.
+It generates three plots with a blue palette to identify the salt concentration.
 The concentration will appear as a legend on the right side of the plot and will be displayed in Molar units.

 This script consists of a function called FRET.spectrum that has one necessary argument and six